 It’s a stupid thing to get excited about in the grand scheme of things, but Sennheiser’s new ‘contact pressure slider’ on their flagship GSP 600 gaming headset really caught my eye when it was announced at this year’s CES tech bonanza.
-It wasn’t exactly clear what it did at the time thanks to Sennheiser’s rather vague description in its press materials, but it gave me hope that maybe, just maybe, it might help alleviate my ongoing battle with the dreaded headset headband pinch.
+It wasn’t exactly clear what it did at the time thanks to Sennheiser’s rather vague description in its press materials, but it gave me hope that maybe, just maybe, it might help alleviate my ongoing battle with the dreaded headset headband pinch and become the best of all time.
 Here’s how I got on.

 As it turns out, Sennheiser’s contact pressure doodads are actually very similar to the sliders you’ll find on the Turtle Beach Elite Pro headset.
 Situated on either side of the padded headband, these movable bits of plastic allow the headset to cater for those with wider-than-average skulls.
 Slide them down toward the ear cups, for instance, and the headset flexes outward much more easily than if they’re both fully upright toward the middle of the headband, making it easier to open out and fit over your ears.